E3 2018 | GotGame Predictions for Microsoft

 3. Forza Horizon 4

 Despite the Walmart leak showing a Forza Horizon 5, the odds of a fourth entry are very high.
 Forza has become an annual franchise, with Forza Motorsport and Forza Horizon alternating each year.
-While there have been rumors that Turn 10 Studios has been working on another game, It’s hard to believe they would skip a year of this successful franchise.
+While there have been rumors that Playground Games has been working on another game, It’s hard to believe they would skip a year of this successful franchise.

 The only question would be the location for Forza Horizon 4.
 The first game took place in Colorado, the second in Southern Europe, and the third in Australia.
 That’s three different continents represented so far.
 A solid option for a fourth game would be Japan, with large developed cities and traditional Japanese architecture being an excellent change of scenery.
 There’s a lot of potential with the series and what bold new direction it can take.